smeetrs/deep_avsr/README.md

 - More finer curriculum learning steps
 - Hyperparameter search
 - Data Augmentation
+- Making CTC loss deterministic so that the results can be reproduced

 (To be done after getting some significant decrease in WER of the presently trained model)